 High School prom dances are social experiments.
-Prom season creates news headlines when desires of students do not coincide with administration rules.
+Prom season creates news headlines when the desires of students do not coincide with administrative rules.
 Prom for me represents a tumultuous time for adolescence.
 Prom is the end of high school innocence.
 From the word, promenade, a vestige of the old style formal walks, prom in America is still a showcase.
-At this school, a mixed group of middle class to socially high class, black, mostly white and a smattering of groups, Prom is a smorgasbord.
+At this school, a mixed group of middle-class to socially high class, black, mostly white, and a smattering of Asian and Hispanic groups, Prom is a smorgasbord.

 I notice boys and girls who label themselves as gay at school are noticeably paired up with the opposite sex at prom night - or in some cases, going stag.
 A lone freshman looks confident, but out of place tagged with her junior date who keeps grabbing at his shirt collar legs.

-The principle announces Prom king and queen.
-No blood a la Carrie.
+The principal announces Prom king and queen.
+No blood à la Carrie.
 Thank god.
-No shaking of constitional rights tonight.
+No shaking of constitutional rights tonight.
 The chaperone shift is almost up.
 I go home to have a drink and read Stephen King.